 Moondrop Blessing 2

-Ahh yes, the 2020's sub $500 benchmark IEM and my go-to IEM for almost a year now, the Blessing 2.
+Ahh yes, the 2020’s sub $500 benchmark IEM and my go-to IEM for almost a year now, the Blessing 2.
 From the tuning, they have been sitting on the opposite side of the spectrum.
-B2 is neutral sounding IEM, while the HS1300ss is a more fun-sounding IEM.
+B2 is a neutral-sounding IEM, while the HS1300ss is a more fun-sounding IEM.

 Both IEMs have a forward midrange presentation and they are equally good with it.
 But unlike HS1300ss, B2 is more laid back and thinner sounding, which made them shine more with female vocals or weeb music.
 The only problem people will have with B2 here is maybe the hints of BA timbre and driver incoherency for those who are sensitive enough to feel it.

 So, do they worth their price tag?
 For me, I would say yes.
-Even though I know their tuning is not so special like the Moondrop Blessing 2 nor they are a very technical set, but at least they didn't have any major issue that can make you hate them.
-They still tonally pleasing with an arguably better dynamics than those in the same price range and set up.
-While out of the box, you'll also get plenty of good quality accessories and unique in-house designed IEM (If you care about the aesthetic of your IEM).
-So if you are bored with the Chi-fi's cycle of IEM, I think HS1300ss can be a good alternative for you.
+Even though I know their tuning is not so special as the Moondrop Blessing 2 nor they are a very technical set, at least they didn’t have any major issue that can make you hate them.
+They still tonally pleasing with arguably better dynamics than those in the same price range and set-up.
+While out of the box, you’ll also get plenty of good quality accessories and unique in-house designed IEM (If you care about the aesthetic of your IEM).
+So if you are bored with the Chi-fi’s cycle of IEM, I think HS1300ss can be a good alternative for you.

 If you have difficulty understanding my assessment, please refer to the FAQ